ctxhou/react-tabtab/README.md

 ### Make your own style

-If current theme doesn't meet your demand, follow the three steps and make your own one.
+If current theme doesn't meet your demand, follow this three steps and create a new one.

 **First step: import current style**